Eliotsehr/si/README.md

 	#vi /etc/sysconf/docker-storage-setup

-Add the following line replaceing X by the amount of storage you want to add:
+Add the following line replacing X by the amount of storage you want to add:

 	ROOT_SIZE=XG

-Set up the sotrage with the command:
+Set up the storage with the command:

 	#docker-storage-setup